ttyybb-code/TTRPG-combat-tracker/README.md

 this is just a passion project of mine, hopefully the instructions are strait forward enough

-to change the PCs you have to go into the code and change the names "Crazey", "Dwallin", "Eleody", "Ebony", and "Forg" (lines 300-318)
+to change the PCs you have to replace the names in the file "PC names.txt"

-if you have less players than me just deleate the three lines of code pertaining to them (ex: lines 300-302)
+to add more PCs just add them to PC names.txt seperated by commas

+to remove PCs just remove the name from PC names.txt